OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 All components of Riak use the kernel logger for logging.
 The logger can be configured via `riak.conf`, and there are five parts of the configuration:

 - Set the log level (`logger.level`);
 - Set the file path and file name for each of the log files that are to be used (`logger.file`, `logger.error_file` etc).
-The paths required depends on the configuration of `additional_handlers`.
+The paths required are dependent on the configuration of `additional_handlers`.
 - Set the log format (`logger.format`).
   - See the [erlang logger guide](https://www.erlang.org/doc/apps/kernel/logger.html) for metadata available to add to logs e.g. `mfa`, `pid`, `file`, `line`, `domain`, `msg`.
 - <span>Available from Riak 3.4.0</span>{: .label .label-purple }Set the logs to be filtered from the default (console) log file (`logger.default_filters`).